 ABOUT THE ORGANIZATION

-For more than eighty years Fort Bragg, Fayetteville, Cumberland County and North Carolina have lived and worked in cooperation with one another.
+For a century Fort Bragg, Fayetteville, Cumberland County and North Carolina have lived and worked in cooperation with one another.
 The Airborne & Special Operations Museum now stands as a symbol for many years of teamwork, sacrifice, and victory.

 The ASOM Foundation Mission Statement

 The Airborne & Special Operations Museum Foundation will provide marketing and advertising efforts to the non-military community in support of the ongoing mission of the United States Army’s Airborne & Special Operations Museum (ASOM).
 The ASOM serves as an adjunct to the local academic and cultural community and provides military history of the airborne and special operations soldiers, from 1940 to the present, to active duty soldiers, veterans, their families and the public at large.
 The Foundation will conduct private and public fundraising efforts in support of this mission, ongoing ASOM programs, and future exhibit support.

 Sharing the Organization

 The Airborne & Special Operations Museum is part of the U.S. Army Museum System and functions in partnership with a non-profit foundation.
 The Foundation Board of Directors is composed of retired military, veteran military and civilian members from both the public and private sectors.
 The Foundation staff is made up of an Executive Director, five primary staff and six part time employees.
 The Army staff consists of a Museum Director, a staff of four and the volunteer corps.
 The United States Army is responsible for operating and maintaining the museum facility.

 Sharing the Funding